-These old fashioned float recipes were invented by pharmacy soda fountain operators in the 1890s.
-The first floats consisted of citrus fruit drinks called ades, upon the top of which was "floated" a layer of heavy cream, whipped cream, or sometimes grape juice.
+These original ice cream float recipes were invented by pharmacy soda fountain operators in the 1890s.
+The first floats consisted of citrus fruit drinks with a layer of heavy cream, whipped cream, or sometimes grape juice "floated" on top.

-Some floats contained flavorful fountain syrups instead of citrus fruit juices, and soda water was often added for carbonation.
+Some floats contained flavored fountain syrups instead of citrus fruit juices, and soda water was often added for carbonation.
 Later, around 1900, sherbet and ice cream floats began to appear as brand-name soda pops became common.